Investment property loans: What you need to know

 Traditional

-• VA loan: If you’re a qualifying military service member, veteran, or surviving spouse, you may be able to use a VA loan as an investment property by purchasing a two- to four-unit property and living in one unit as your primary residence.
+- VA loan: If you’re a qualifying military service member, veteran, or surviving spouse, you may be able to use a VA loan for a real estate investment by purchasing a two- to four-unit property, such as a condo or multifamily home, and living in one unit as your primary residence.
 You can then rent out the other units to build equity faster, a strategy some people call “house hacking.”

 Nontraditional

-• Rehab loan: Also called a fix-and-flip or fix-and-hold loan, this product is designed to help you buy, rehabilitate, and renovate properties that need work to maximize their value.
+- Rehab loan: Also called a fix-and-flip or fix-and-hold loan, this type of short-term loan is designed to help you buy, rehabilitate, and renovate properties that need work to maximize their value.
 You may need to put 10% to 25% down and complete work within 12 to 18 months.
 Repair funds are held in an escrow account and released gradually to make improvements.

 Note: